Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Introduction

 \subsection{Overview of the paper}

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:symbols}, the symbols and notation used throughout the paper are summarized.
 In Section~\ref{sec:algorithm}, we introduce the proposed iterative algorithm, outline its main objective and provide an initial discussion of its computational performance.
 Section~\ref{sec:theory} presents a theoretical analysis of the method, including a proof of its convergence properties.
-Finally, Section~\ref{sec:numericalexperiments} is devoted to extensive numerical experiments that illustrate the efficiency and robustness of our approach.
+Section~\ref{sec:numericalexperiments} is devoted to extensive numerical experiments that illustrate the efficiency and robustness of our approach.
+Finally, Section~\ref{sec:conclusion} lists some conclusions and open problems.